Bluetooth mesh concepts¶

 Bluetooth mesh employs several security measures to prevent third-party interference and monitoring:

 Device authentication is part of the provisioning process and lets the user confirm that the device being added to the network is indeed the device they think it is.

-The Mesh Profile Specification defines a range of out-of-band authentication methods, such as:
+The Bluetooth mesh profile specification defines a range of out-of-band authentication methods, such as: